 Lundy, who is a ten-year breast cancer survivor, led her team to a third place win this year.

-Also hoping to help the fight against cancer was Westminster Christian Academy’s Alane Howell and her team who were searching “around the world for a cure,” based off Jules Verne’s book Around the World in 80 Days.
+Also hoping to help the fight against cancer was’s Alane Howell and her team who were searching “around the world for a cure,” based off Jules Verne’s book Around the World in 80 Days.

 “It is the school’s ninth year participating.”
 Howell said.
 “It’s a great cause and lots of significance for us.”